Boundary condition and reflection anomaly in $2+1$ dimensions: Introduction

-In Sec.~\ref{4d_anomaly}, we discuss the 4d anomalies of $\mathbb Z_4$ and $U(1)\times\mathbb Z_2$ that can be derived from the 3d anomaly of $R$ and $U(1)\times R$ respectively.
-In the same way as the 3d setup, we impose a boundary condition changing at a plane to preserve the symmetry.
-By restricting the 4d fermions to specific modes, we obtain the massless 3d fermion theory, and the 4d symmetries are reduced to the corresponding 3d symmetries.
-We can determine whether it is possible to impose a boundary condition preserving the 4d symmetries by using the result of the 3d setup in Sec.~\ref{existence}.
+In Sec.~\ref{4d_anomaly}, we discuss the $3+1$d anomalies of $\mathbb Z_4$ and $U(1)\times\mathbb Z_2$ that can be derived from the $2+1$d anomaly of $R$ and $U(1)\times R$ respectively.
+In the same way as the $2+1$d setup, we impose a boundary condition changing at a line to preserve the symmetry.
+By restricting the $3+1$d fermions to specific modes, we obtain the massless $2+1$d fermion theory, and the $3+1$d symmetries are reduced to the corresponding $2+1$d symmetries.
+We can determine whether it is possible to impose a boundary condition preserving the $3+1$d symmetries by using the result of the $2+1$d setup in Sec.~\ref{existence}.
+The derivation of the inconsistency of the symmetric boundary condition gives a physical interpretation of the Smith homomorphism \cite{Bahri1987} between the corresponding bordism groups $\Omega^{\mathrm{spin}^c}_5(B\mathbb Z_2)$ and $\Omega^{\mathrm{pin}^c}_4$.